Can Sex Change Your Period?

 That said, sex and sexual arousal can cause a release of oxytocin and a surge in certain hormones.
 As we know, hormones play a key role in your menstrual cycle phases, so it is possible for any hormonal change to have an impact on your cycle.
 However, there is no easy, consistent answer as to how that impact will manifest.

 Having said that, several other factors can change your period, some physical and some not.
 So let’s dive right in.

-How Pregnancy Affects Your Period
+How Does Pregnancy Affect Your Period & Menstrual Cycle

-Why Do I Sometimes Bleed After Sex?
+Why Do I Sometimes Bleed After Sexual Intercourse?